CryptoExplor/GitHub-Contribution-Bot/README.md

 ### ✨ Why This Bot?

-* To maintain streaks with ease (even across multiple repos)
+- To maintain streaks with ease (even across multiple repos)
-* To simulate commit patterns without relying on CLI tools
+- To simulate commit patterns without relying on CLI tools
-* To give users full control over their contribution heatmap
+- To give users full control over their contribution heatmap
+- To provide transparency and control over automated actions with **Commit Preview**
+- To offer insights into bot activity through the **Stats Panel**

 ### 🧠 Powered by Gemini AI